bruceravel/larch-plugin-tutorial/GLOSSARY.md

 energy-dependent, complex correction to the Thompson scattering ($f'(E)$) to the imaginary part ($f''(E)$), which is obtained from a measurement of the XAS $\mu(E)$.

+# MBACK

+A method to normalize X-ray absorption data to tabulated mass absorption coefficients conceived by T.-C. Weng, G. S. Waldo and
+J. E. Penner-Hahn and published in Journal of Synchrotron Radiation (2005).
+12, 506-510, DOI: 10.1107/S0909049504034193